rcorre/tact/README.md

 ```
 tact 125.25 from credit_card to grocery_store on 1/3/15 for "food and stuff"
 tact 300 from savings to credit_card on 1/3/15
-tact 250 from payroll to savings
+tact 250 from payroll to savings tags "work,overtime"
 ```

 Querying Transactions